mlbridge/mlbridge.github.io/README.md

   <img src="readme-assets/ML_Bridge_Logo.png" width="500"/>
 </p>

+# Overview

-Providing machine learning capabilities to languages and platforms that generally don't have such capabilities.
+The ML Bridge organisation provides machine learning capabilities to languages and platforms that generally have a dearth of such capabilities.

 ## Check if this works too